Aquis Stock Exchange: Suspension Of Trading

 Aquis Stock Exchange

-The following securities will be suspended from trading on the Aquis Growth Market for not publishing interim results, with effect from 08:00, 02/10/2023:
+The following securities are suspended from trading on the Aquis Growth Market for failure to publish annual accounts, with effect from 08:00, 03/10/2023:

 Aquis Stock Exchange: Suspension of Trading